villevli/villevli.github.io/README.md

 - Pair programming for an AI chess competition
 - Alpha-beta algorithm
-- Optimizations like storing the 8x8 chessboard states in 64bit integer bitmasks
+- Optimizations like storing the 8x8 chessboard states in 64 bit integer bitmasks
 - Our program won the competition 🏆